luau/UniversalSynSaveInstance/README.md

 - [ ] Be able to specify which special properties you want saved (to avoid saving all)

 # Acknowledgments
+> [!IMPORTANT]

-This document is based largely on the efforts of [@Anaminus] & [@Dekkonot], authors of the [Roblox Format Specifications].
+> This document is based largely on the efforts of [@Anaminus] & [@Dekkonot], authors of the [Roblox Format Specifications].
 Additional resources include:
+>

-- [Syngp Synapse X Source code 2019][Synapse X Source 2019] for base saveinstance code (extended by [@mblouka] & [@Acrillis])
+> - [Syngp Synapse X Source code 2019][Synapse X Source 2019] for base saveinstance code (extended by [@mblouka] & [@Acrillis])
-- [Moon/LorekeeperZinnia][@LorekeeperZinnia] for being the original creator of saveinstance that was used in Synapse X, Elysian and many others.
+> - [Moon/LorekeeperZinnia][@LorekeeperZinnia] for being the original creator of saveinstance that was used in Synapse X, Elysian and many others.
 As well as being an inspiration for this project.
-- [Rojo Rbx Dom Xml] for being a fallback documentation in case something wasn't clear in the [Roblox Format Specifications]
+> - [Rojo Rbx Dom Xml] for being a fallback documentation in case something wasn't clear in the [Roblox Format Specifications]
-- [Roblox File Format] for a list of redirects of old/deprecated xml properties that still use the old tag values
+> - [Roblox File Format] for a list of redirects of old/deprecated xml properties that still use the old tag values
-- [Roblox Client Tracker] for an extended & close to full JSON Api Dump (with hidden properties & default values)
+> - [Roblox Client Tracker] for an extended & close to full JSON Api Dump (with hidden properties & default values)

 \*\*\* View source code of this file for more credits